JSAbrahams/mamba/doc/grammar.md

     control-flow-expr::= if | from | when
-    if               ::= "if" expression "then" expr-or-stmt [ "else" expr-or-stmt ] when             ::= "when" expression newline indent { when-case newline } dedent when-case        ::= expression "->" expr-or-stmt
+    if               ::= "if" expression "then" expr-or-stmt [ "else" expr-or-stmt ] when             ::= "when" expression newline when-cases
+    when-cases       ::= indent { when-case newline } dedent
+    when-case        ::= expression "->" expr-or-stmt

     control-flow-stmt::= while | for | "break" | "continue"